BrotherSam66/testgoreleaser/docs/references/pipeline.md

 # b == "21a"
 ```

-3. Use `for in` to iterate over all the keys of the map
+3. Using `for in` traverses all the keys of the map.

 ```txt
 d = 0